-A fifth home in Cork City (Brú Uí Choileáin) is being developed in partnership with Cork City Council and is scheduled to open by the end of 2023.
-A sixth home in Limerick (Brú an tSáirséalaigh) is being developed in partnership with Limerick City and County Council and the Department of Defence, and ONE's seventh home in Kildare (to be named) is being developed in partnership with Kildare County Council.
+A fifth home in Cork City (Brú Uí Choileáin) is being developed in partnership with Cork City Council.
+A sixth home in Limerick (Brú an tSáirséalaigh) is being developed in partnership with Limerick City and County Council and the Department of Defence, and ONE's seventh home in Newbridge in Kildare is being developed in partnership with Kildare County Council.